solitontech/software-practices-metrics-tool/.github/issue_template.md

 TODO: Describe the issue, problem, or feature request in detail.
 If applicable, provide links to related work items or issue tracking systems.

-# Expected Behavior
+## Expected Behavior

 TODO: Describe the expected behavior or outcome.

-# Current Behavior
+## Current Behavior

 TODO: Describe the current behavior or outcome.

-# Steps to Reproduce
+## Steps to Reproduce

 TODO: Detail the steps to reproduce the issue.

-# Possible Solution
+## Possible Solution

 TODO: Provide any possible solutions you have considered, including their potential complexities, alternative approaches, and any performance considerations.

-# Reference
+## Reference

 TODO: Include links to any relevant high-level designs (HLDs), pull requests (PRs), or external resources that might help in understanding or addressing the issue.

-# Environments
+## Environments

-TODO: For feature requests, if any of the above fields are not applicable, mark them as "Not Applicable."
+TODO: For feature requests, if any of the below fields are not applicable, mark them as "Not Applicable."

 - Node Version:
 - NPM Version: